FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/api.md

 - Prototype:
   - `const char* bcos_sdk_get_last_error_msg()`
 - Function:
-  - Obtain the description of the error message of the previous operation, and use it with 'bcos _ sdk _ get _ last _ error'
+  - Obtain the error description of the last operation, and use it with 'bcos _ sdk _ get _ last _ error'
 - Parameters:
   - None
 - Return: Error Description Information

 ## 3. RPC interface

-This section describes how to-sdk 'call' FISCO-'rpc 'interface of BCOS 3.0' to interact with nodes。
+This section describes how to call the 'rpc' interface of 'FISCO-BCOS 3.0' in 'c-sdk' to interact with nodes。

 ### `bcos_rpc_call`

 - Prototype:
   - `void bcos_rpc_call(void* sdk, const char* group, const char* node, const char* to, const char* data, bcos_sdk_c_struct_response_cb callback, void* context)`
 - Function:
-  - Call contract, query operation, no consensus
+  - Call contracts, query operations, no consensus required
 - Parameters:
   - `sdk`: 'sdk 'pointer
   - `group`: Group ID
-  - `node`: node name, the name of the node to which the request is sent.(The node name can be obtained by 'getGroupInfo')When the value is NULL or an empty string, a node is randomly selected according to the principle of the highest block height in the group.
+  - `node`: node name, the name of the node to which the request is sent(The node name can be obtained by 'getGroupInfo')When the value is NULL or an empty string, a node is randomly selected according to the principle of the highest block height in the group
   - `to`: Contract Address
   - `data`: Encoded parameters
-    - 'ABI 'encoding when calling' solidity 'contract
+    - 'ABI' encoding when calling the 'solidity' contract
-    - Encode 'liquid' when calling 'liquid' contract
+    - Encode 'liquid' when calling 'liquid' contracts
   - `callback`: callback function, function prototype:

     ```shell